 'Bridging the gap between cognitive models and neuroscience'

-Research at the ABC Research Centre focuses on a number of key areas in which the ABC is especially strong and which will profit considerably from an interdisciplinary approach.
 The overall mission is to come to a better understanding of the mechanisms of cognition.
 The three basic areas are:

 - How do we perceive and understand the world?